stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/submitting.md

     resources your job requests (CPUs, GPUs, memory, nodes, and time), the longer it may have to wait in queue before it could start.

-    In other words:
+    In other words: accurately requesting resources to match your job's needs will minimize your wait times.

-    accurately requesting resources to match your job's needs will minimize your wait times.
+    See [Scheduling on Sherlock][url_scheduling] for a more detailed explanation of how the scheduler prioritizes and places jobs.

 ## How to submit a job